heylucasterra/heylucasterra.github.io/src/posts/Nubank/credit-card-design.md

 ## 2. Outlining the vision of the future

-While the vision will always remain confidential, here are some of the bits pushing us into the right direction.
+While our product vision will always remain confidential, here are some of the bits pushing us towards the right direction.

 ### Recovering the Nu magic